nlicalzi/launch_school/ls202_html_and_css/lesson_2.md

   * The `content-box` setting is the default setting for the `box-sizing` property for all elements in all modern browsers.
 In this model, the `width` and `height` properties specify the size of the actual *content* area.
 You need to add padding and borders to get the size of the visible box.

-  * The `border-box` setting causes the browser to interpret the `width` and `height` properties as the *total* width and height of the box exclusing the margins.
+  * The `border-box` setting causes the browser to interpret the `width` and `height` properties as the *total* width and height of the box excluding the margins.
 That is, the width and height include the content area *as well as* the padding and borders.

   * The `border-box` setting is "best" since it simplifies the math a front-end developer must do.
 For example, if we have a box with a width of 50% and padding of 12px; `border-box` ensures that it's precisely 50% of the container width, not 50% plus 24px.